piyushpk/Imgur-App/README.md

   3. System Requirement

-      To develope any software the system should have good configuration, so here I'm using OS Windows 11 with 16 GB of RAM and 512 GB of SSD to develope and run the project.
+      To develop any software the system should have good configuration, so here I'm using OS Windows 11 with 16 GB of RAM and 512 GB of SSD to develop and run the project.

   4. IDE and Language